Data Definition Language

 Create a table named "students" with the following columns:

-(INT, primary key)first_name
+student_id (INT, primary key)

-Modify the "students" table by adding a new column named email
+Modify the "students" table by adding a new column named email of type VARCHAR(100).

-Modify a Column Change such that the data type of the birthdate
+Modify a Column Change such that the data type of the birthdate column in the "students" table to DATE.

 Create a new table named "courses" with the following columns:

-(INT, primary key)course_name
+course_id (INT, primary key)

-(INT, foreign key referencing an "instructors" table)An instructor has a name, email & auto incrementing id
+An instructor has a name, email & auto incrementing id

-Add a default value of 'Active' for the status
+Add a default value of 'Active' for the status column in the "students" table.

 Create a table named "books" with the following columns:

-(INT, primary key, auto incrementing)title
+book_id (INT, primary key, auto incrementing)

-(VARCHAR, 13, unique)
+isbn (VARCHAR, 13, unique)

 Populate the tables with at least 1 entity for each table